 Regardless of which view is more accurate, there is no doubt that the change relieved some pressure on startups to go public simply because they had issued stock options to too many employees.
 However, Section 12(g) continued to pose challenges for companies where employees had vested and exercised their options over time.

 The most illustrative example of a company grappling with these regulations was Facebook.
 Relatively early in its life cycle, Facebook’s operations were funded by advertising sales revenue, which, much like Google, negated the need for the company to go public to raise capital.
 However, Facebook found itself in the regulatory crosshairs due to its increasing shareholder headcount.
-Having been a private firm for eight years, long enough for numerous employees to vest their equity grants, Facebook was on the verge of reaching Section 12(g)’s holders-of-record threshold as employees exercised their options and became shareholders.
+Having been a private firm for eight years, long enough for numerous employees to vest their equity grants, Facebook was on the verge of reaching Section 12(g)’s holders-of-record threshold as employees exercised their options and became shareholders (Rodrigues, 2015: 1537).

 Facebook’s high valuation in private markets also made it challenging to price employee stock options attractively enough for new hires.
 To understand this predicament, we need to briefly shift our focus from Silicon Valley to an unrelated corporate scandal that inadvertently shaped equity compensation practices in private firms.

-The Enron scandal of the early 2000s, which exposed massive corporate accounting fraud, had far-reaching consequences for equity compensation practices in the US.
-Enron executives had exploited tax code loopholes, deferring over $150 million under nonqualified deferred compensation plans and accelerating distributions of over $53 million just before the company's bankruptcy.
+The Enron scandal of the early 2000s, which exposed massive corporate accounting fraud, had far-reaching consequences for equity compensation practices in the United States.
+Enron executives had exploited tax code loopholes, deferring over $150 million under nonqualified deferred compensation plans and accelerating distributions of over $53 million just before the company’s bankruptcy.

 In response, Congress enacted IRC Section 409A, which imposes strict limitations on deferred compensation.
 This regulation affects arrangements where workers have a right to receive payment for their services at a later date.
 Section 409A includes an important exemption for stock options granted with an exercise price at or above the fair market value of the underlying stock on the grant date.
 However, stock options issued below fair market value are classified as “nonqualified deferred compensation” and face severe tax consequences, including a 20% penalty tax and interest at vesting.